The new look, open access September issue of InterMedia is now available – see here

 International Regulators Forum 2023 – in person

-The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:
+The IIC’s annual Communications Policy and Regulation Week comprised our flagship events:

 International Regulators’ Forum